nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
 OfficeConnect is a task management tool designed specifically for managerial role personnel at companies.

-It was built upon the codebase of AddressBook Level 3 (AB3), a desktop app for managing contacts.
-While AB3 was optimized for use via a Command Line Interface (CLI) with the benefits of a Graphical User Interface (GUI), OfficeConnect extends its functionalities to address the unique challenges faced by managers in the current office environment.
-With OfficeConnect, managers can efficiently delegate tasks, improve coordination among team members, and automate the process of planning and communicating with subordinates, all while benefiting from the speed of a CLI-based app.
+The target users are individuals who are responsible for assigning tasks and overseeing the work of a team.

+The product addresses several challenges faced by managers in the current office environment, such as work overload among subordinates, difficulties in coordinating tasks with a large number of employees, and time-consuming manual tasks like typing and sending emails.

+OfficeConnect offers a solution to these problems by providing better visibility into subordinates’ workloads, allowing managers to efficiently delegate tasks in an organised manner.
+The app also automates the process of planning and communicating with subordinates, making it easier for managers to get things done.
+Additionally, the app ensures that emails are sent during working hours, so that subordinates will not be disturbed outside of work.

 * Table of Contents
 {:toc}